michaelkrone/mongoose-request-context/README.md

 });
 ```

-Add the context plugin and provide the path to save in the models schema definition:
+Add the context plugin and provide the path to save in the models schema definition.
+The provided property
+will be set in a pre save hook.
 ```js
 var contextPlugin = require('mongoose-request-context');